demogorgon1/plantbasedgames-io/blog/content/posts/02-mmorpg-data-storage-part-two.md

 +++
-title = "MMORPG Data Storage (Part 2)" date = "2023-03-07"
+title = "MMORPG Data Storage (Part 2)" date = "2023-03-13"
 author = "Rasmus"
 cover = ""
 description = ""
-draft = true
 +++

 All the simplest, and probably most reasonable, designs entail that a client will only ever be connected to a single game server at a time.
 This implies that once in a while the client will have to switch from one server to another.
-As mentioned earlier, this could be when he enters through a instance portal into a dungeon, or if he takes the boat to another continent or island.
+As mentioned earlier, this could be when he enters through an instance portal into a dungeon, or if he takes the boat to another continent or island.

 As a sequence diagram it might look something like this: